raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/custom_codable_types.md

 ---
-title: "Custom Codable types"
+title: "Custom Codable types in Swift"
-description: "Codabe, Decodable and Encodable are protocols that will allow us to work easily with information in JSON format within our applications.
-Use Custom Keys to be able to modify the name of the JSON parameters."
+description: "Codabe, Decodable and Encodable are protocols that will allow us to work easily with information in JSON format within our applications."
 date: 2017-12-09
 categories: ["Swift"]
-tags: ["Swift"]
+tags: ["Development"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---